 - Edit any node, description, or heading

-- Trigger AI editing or sync — the toolbar buttons that mutate the project are inert
+- Trigger AI editing or the Lab Agent — the toolbar buttons that mutate the project are inert

 - Add comments